bartman/snippets/cgroup-memory-usage/README.md

 ## updating config

-When the service is started, the `/etc/cgconfig.conf` will be used to create a new croupt.
-It is posslbe change these values at runtime.
+When the service is started, the `/etc/cgconfig.conf` will be used to create a new cgroup.
+It is possible change these values at runtime.

 Update soft/hard runtime limits